D-ID’s mobile app is live on Product Hunt! Leave feedback here

 Our Pledge

-Today, we are issuing a pledge for how we intend to operate our business in an ethical way, and also intend it as a call for others in the industry to adopt it.
+We have issued a pledge for how we intend to operate our business in an ethical way, and also intend it as a call for others in the industry to adopt it.

 This pledge begins, but does not end, our commitment.
 It represents the start of an ongoing dialogue with our customers, the wider industry and consumers, as well as regulators and lawmakers.
 We will continue to work to maintain and build on these commitments.